FOSSBilling/FOSSBilling/CONTRIBUTING.md

 There are a lot of different ways that you can get involved in the FOSSBilling project.
 Let's take a look at some of the main ones:

-### Reporting Bugs
+### Reporting bugs

-If you find a bug in FOSSBilling, then please report it.
+If you found a bug in FOSSBilling, please report it.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behaviour:computer:, and find related reports :mag_right:.

-#### Before Submitting A Bug Report
+#### Before submitting a bug report

 ⚠️ If your report is for a potential security exploit, please do not make it public by creating an Issue, but instead, follow the instructions in our [Security Policy](https://github.com/FOSSBilling/FOSSBilling/security/policy).